Avaiga/taipy-doc/docs/tutorials/articles/using_tables/index.md

 1. *class_name*: This property allows you to apply a CSS class to the entire table.

-2. *style*: With this property, you can apply a CSS class to specific rows, which you specify in Python.
+2. *row_class_name*: With this property, you can apply a CSS class to specific rows, which you specify in Python.

 ### Property 1: class_name